 Sometimes, you've just got to move fast... above and beyond the normal sprinting speed available to you.
-When this is the case, characters may attempt a red Str (vgr) FEAT roll in order to gain a burst of speed, allowing them to move one area faster per turn than is normal for them.
-If the character fails this FEAT however, they will stumble and fall, but still continue moving as if subject to a Slam effect.
+When this is the case, characters may attempt a red Str (vgr) FEAT roll to gain a burst of speed, allowing them to move one area per turn faster than is normal for them.
+If the character fails this FEAT, however, they will stumble and fall, but still continue moving as if subject to a Slam effect.

 A character can turn at up to ninety degrees without losing speed, as this is generally considered standard maneuvering.
-If they attempt a tighter turn, however, said character must slow down to half their maximum speed in order to do so safely.
-If one wishes to bypass this slow down, they must pass a green Agy (bal) FEAT roll in order to do so.
+If they attempt a tighter turn, however, said character must slow down to half their maximum speed to do so safely.
+If one wishes to bypass this slowdown, they must pass a green Agy (bal) FEAT roll to do so.
 If this FEAT roll fails, the character may very well trip, slowly rolling to a stop.

-Similarly, it is hard for a body to concentrate on moving at their maximum speed while doing something else.
+Similarly, it is hard to concentrate on moving at maximum speed while doing something else.
 Texting while sprinting, for example, is ill advised.
-In order to safely manage another activity while moving, one must reduce their speed by half (unless they are engaging in a charging maneuver - running is part of the deal there).
+To safely manage another activity while moving, one must reduce their speed by half unless they are engaging in a charging maneuver, as running is part of the deal there.
 If one is in too big a hurry, the FEAT described above (and consequences of failure) applies here as well.

 For the most part, moving indoors is just like moving elsewhere.
 Of course, most rooms are not 44 yards to a side, so for ease of use, simply consider each individual space inside a structure to be one area for the purposes of movement.
 This adjustment to movement generally takes into account the need to make use of doors and windows to get in and out of an area - whether opening them or plowing through.

-It is difficult to maneuver through a heavily cluttered area, one that is full of people or obstacles - or both!
-When doing so, running characters should slow down by one degree of speed (from three areas per turn for a person with Incredible (40) Str (vgr) to two, for instance) in order to retain control of their movement.
-If one refuses to slow down, they must pass a yellow Agy (bal) FEAT to avoid running into something - or someone!
+It is difficult to maneuver through a heavily cluttered area, one that is full of people, obstacles, or both.
+When doing so, running characters should slow down by one degree of speed (from three areas per turn for a person with Incredible (40) Str (vgr) to two, for instance) to retain control of their movement.
+If one refuses to slow down, they must pass a yellow Agy (bal) FEAT to avoid running into someone or something.